docknetwork/crypto-wasm-ts/README.md

 The [test](tests/composite-proofs/social-kyc.spec.ts) shows a complete example.

 The code for composite proof lives [here](./src/composite-proof).
 See the tests [here](./tests/composite-proofs) for various scenarios.
-For a more involved demo with multiple BBS+ signatures being used with accumulator and knowledge of signatures being proved before requesting blind signatures, see [here](./tests/demo.spec.ts).
+For a more involved demo with multiple BBS signatures being used with accumulator and knowledge of signatures being proved before requesting blind signatures, see [here](./tests/demo.spec.ts).
 This test paints a picture where before getting any credential, a user has to prove possession of a credential and membership in an accumulator (except the 1st credential).